DrUlrichAnders/materialcolors4office/README.md

 ## Macs

 (Not tested!)
 Apparently, new color schemes need to be added through Powerpoint or Excel directly.
-They seem to be in the palette settings icon located next to the palette drop-down menu.
+This seems to work through the palette settings icon located next to the palette drop-down menu.